-Title: 2012 Los Alamos National Laboratory Hazardous Waste Minimization
+Title: 2013 Los Alamos National Laboratory Hazardous Waste Minimization Report Author(s): Salzman, Sonja L. English, Charles J. Intended for: Report Issued: 2015-08-24 (rev.1)

-Report

-Author(s): Salzman, Sonja L.

-English, Charles J.

-Gallagher, Patricia E.

-Bryan-Ricketts, Debra S.

-Vigil-Holterman, Luciana R.

-Intended for: Report

-Environmental Programs

-Disclaimer:

-Los Alamos National Laboratory, an affirmative action/equal opportunity employer,is operated by the Los Alamos National Security, LLC for the National NuclearSecurity Administration of the U.S. Department of Energy under contract DE-AC52-06NA25396.
+Disclaimer: Los Alamos National Laboratory, an affirmative action/equal opportunity employer, is operated by the Los Alamos National Security, LLC for the National NuclearSecurity Administration of the U.S. Department of Energy under contract DE-AC52-06NA25396.
 By approving this article, the publisher recognizes that the U.S. Government retains nonexclusive, royalty-free license to publish or reproduce the published form of this contribution, or to allow others to do so, for U.S. Government purposes.
 Los Alamos National Laboratory requests that the publisher identify this article as work performed under the auspices of the U.S. Departmentof Energy.
-Los Alamos National Laboratory strongly supports academic freedom and a researcher's right to publish; as an institution, however, the Laboratory does not endorse the viewpoint of a publication or guarantee its technical correctness.
+Los Alamos National Laboratory strongly supports academic freedom and a researcher's right to publish; as an institution, however, the Laboratory does not endorse the viewpoint of a publication or guarantee its technical correctness. viewpoint of a publication or guarantee its technical correctness.

-LA-UR-12-26129

-Approved for public release; distribution is unlimited.

-November 2012

-Title: 2012 Los Alamos National Laboratory Hazardous Waste Minimization Report

-Author(s): Environmental Stewardship Group

-Intended for: New Mexico Environment Department
+LA-UR-13-28649 Approved for public release; distribution is unlimited.
+November 201 Title: 2013 Los Alamos National Laboratory Hazardous Waste Minimization Report Author(s): Environmental Stewardship Group Intended for: New Mexico Environment Department